wp-plugins/widget-wrangler/README.txt

 = Survey =

 I've been working on an upgrade and would like to know how you use Widget Wrangler.
-When you have a moment, please [take my survey](https://docs.google.com/forms/d/1QOeLERlwWfUEWGe4o857RjgFvhkh54kOZfr5NJsLsPM/viewform) to help with future development.
+Please [take my survey](https://docs.google.com/forms/d/1QOeLERlwWfUEWGe4o857RjgFvhkh54kOZfr5NJsLsPM/viewform) to help with future development.

 = Screencasts =